datacarpentry/datacarpentry.github.io/pages/code-of-conduct.md

 permalink: "/code-of-conduct/"
 ---

-Data Carpentry is a community organization.
-We value the involvement of every one in this community - learners, instructors, hosts, developers, steering committee members and staff.
+Data Carpentry and Software Carpentry are community organizations.
+We value the involvement of everyone in this community - learners, instructors, hosts, developers, steering committee members and staff.
 We are committed to creating a friendly and respectful place for learning, teaching and contributing.
-All participants in Data Carpentry events or communications are expected to show respect and courtesy to others.
+All participants in our events and communications are expected to show respect and courtesy to others.

-This isn’t an exhaustive list of things that you can and can’t do.
-Rather, take it in the spirit in which it’s intended - a guide to make it easier to enrich all of us and the communities in which we participate.

-To make clear what is expected, everyone participating in Data Carpentry activities is required to conform to the following Code of Conduct.
-This code of conduct applies to all spaces managed by Data Carpentry, including, but not limited to, workshops, email lists, online forums and on GitHub.
+To make clear what is expected, everyone participating in Data Carpentry and Software Carpentry activities is required to conform to the following Code of Conduct.
+This code of conduct applies to all spaces managed by Data Carpentry and Software Carpentry including, but not limited to, workshops, email lists, online forums and on GitHub.
+Workshop hosts are expected to assist with enforcement of the Code of Conduct.

-If you believe someone is violating the code of conduct, we ask that you report it by emailing Tracy Teal, [tkteal@datacarpentry.org](mailto:tkteal@datacarpentry.org) or any of the [Steering Committee members](/people/).
-You may also contact Gina Helfrich (gina @ numfocus.org) at NumFOCUS, our sponsoring organization.
-All communication will be treated as confidential.
+If you believe someone is violating the Code of Conduct, we ask that you report it by emailing [confidential@carpentries.org](mailto:confidential@carpentries.org), and if the violation occurs during a workshop or other in-person event, by contacting the host and/or coordinator.
+All reports will be kept confidential.
+When possible, please follow the reporting guidelines detailed [here](/CoC-reporting/).
+All reports will be reviewed by the Conduct Policy subcommittee.
+A detailed enforcement policy can be found [here](/CoC-enforcement/).

 <hr>

 ### Code of Conduct

-Data Carpentry is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, nationality, religion, or choice of text editor.
-We do not tolerate harassment of participants in any form.
+Data Carpentry and Software Carpentry are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
+However, we recognise that some groups in our community are subject to historical and ongoing discrimination, and may be vulnerable or disadvantaged.
+Membership in such a specific group can be on the basis of characteristics such as such as gender, sexual orientation, disability, physical appearance, body size, race, nationality, sex, colour, ethnic or social origin, pregnancy, citizenship, familial status, veteran status, genetic information, religion or belief, political or any other opinion, membership of a national minority, property, birth, age, or choice of text editor.
+We do not tolerate harassment of participants on the basis of these categories, or for any other reason.

-Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

-- All communication should be appropriate for a professional audience including people of many different backgrounds.
-Sexual language and imagery is not appropriate for any event or communication.
+Harassment is any form of behaviour intended to exclude, intimidate, or cause discomfort.
+Because we are a diverse community, we may have different ways of communicating and of understanding the intent behind actions.
+Therefore we have chosen to prohibit certain forms of behaviour in our community, regardless of intent.
+Prohibited harassing behaviour includes but is not limited to:

+- written or verbal comments which have the effect of excluding people on the basis of membership of a specific group listed above
+- causing someone to fear for their safety, such as through stalking, following, or intimidation
+- the display of sexual or violent images
+- unwelcome sexual attention
+- nonconsensual or unwelcome physical contact
+- sustained disruption of talks, events or communications
-- Be kind to others.
-Do not insult or put down other participants.
+- incitement to violence, suicide, or self-harm

-- Behave professionally.
-Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate.

-- Participants asked to stop any harassing behavior are expected to comply immediately.
-Participants violating these rules may be asked to leave the event or cease corresponding with the community at the sole discretion of the organizers without a refund of any charge that may have been levied.
+- continuing to initiate interaction (including photography or recording) with someone after being asked to stop
+- publication of private communication without consent

+Behaviour not explicitly mentioned above may still constitute harassment.
+The list above should not be taken as exhaustive but rather as a guide to make it easier to enrich all of us and the communities in which we participate.
+All Carpentry interactions should be professional regardless of location: harassment is prohibited whether it occurs on- or offline, and the same standards apply to both.

+Enforcement of the Code of Conduct will be respectful and not include any harassing behaviors.

 Thank you for helping make this a welcoming, friendly community for all.

-This code of conduct is an adaptation of the one used by the [Software Carpentry Foundation](http://www.software-carpentry.org) and is a modified version of that used by [PyCon](https://us.pycon.org/2015/about/code-of-conduct/), which in turn is forked from a template written by the Ada Initiative and hosted on the [Geek Feminism Wiki](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).
+This code of conduct is an adaptation of the one used by the Software Carpentry Foundation and is a modified version of that used by PyCon, which in turn is forked from a template written by the Ada Initiative and hosted on the Geek Feminism Wiki.
+Contributors to this document: Adam Obeng, Aleksandra Pawlik, Bill Mills, Carol Willing, Erin Becker, Hilmar Lapp, Kara Woo, Karin Lagesen, Pauline Barmby, Sheila Miguez, Simon Waldman, Tracy Teal.